gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 ## InspectorGadget: Adding Ports

-Now, let's finally add two ports two `InspectorGadget`; One port will be on the side where the CPU would be in the computer system and one port will be on the side where the memory would be.
+Now, let's finally add two ports to `InspectorGadget`; One port will be on the side where the CPU would be in the computer system and one port will be on the side where the memory would be.
 Therefore, let's call them `cpu_side_port` and `mem_side_port` respectively.

 **Question**: What type should `cpu_side_port` and `mem_side_port` be?